piotr-rarus/python-template/README.md

 - `.github` - CI/CD pipelines, usually named after repository host (`.github`, `.azure`, `.gitlab`, etc)
 - `data` - if you need any data to be present locally, store it here
-- `notebooks` - notebooks are kinda _meh_, but this is the directory to put them
+- `notebooks` - notebooks are particularly _meh_, but this is the directory to put them
 - `src` - here goes your project's code
 - `src/cli` - project's entry points should be wrapped with CLI and exposed via Makefile, good idea to store them separately
 - `.codespell` - whitelist for project-related terms
-- `.coveragearc` - corage config, usually you don't want to report coverage on CLI, tests and some expressions
+- `.coveragearc` - coverage config, usually you don't want to report coverage on CLI, tests and some expressions
+- `.pre-commit-config.yaml` - pre-commit pipeline configuration
-- `Makefile` - tasks definitions, much simpler to call `make` than writing whole commands in the terminal
+- `Makefile` - tasks definitions, much simpler to call `make` than writing whole commands in the terminal; it's also easy to check what project-specific functialities you're exposing
 - `mypy.ini` - `mypy` config, usually some of your dependencies won't be hinted so you gonna ignore them here
 - `poetry.lock` - compiled dependencies
-- `poetry.toml` - `poetry` config
+- `poetry.toml` - `poetry` config, as you shouldn't enforce other devs where to put their virtual environment this is must be a separate config file
 - `pyproject.toml` - repo config

 ## Tools